cian-moynagh/Group-40-Sweng/README.md

 Then launch jupyter notebook through the anaconda navigator.
-Then open and run the Time Series Analysis on Stocks Prediction.ipynb file
+Then open and run the Time Series Analysis on Stocks Prediction.ipynb file This will launch the dash which showcases the project

+## Content

+This repository contains two main things.
+The main file that showcases the project is the Time Series Analysis on Stocks Prediction.ipynb file
+Then we have the rough work folder.
+In this folder, we have all the work leading up to our final product.
+This includes:
+* Different types of models(e.g. AR, MA etc.)
+* Different ways of normalizing the data (e.g square root transformation, box cox, log transformation etc.)
+* Files testing and working with the yahoo API
+* FIles working with the dash interface